-Natural light product photography can be challenging, because natural light is always changing.
-In this post demonstration, I’m going to show you how to shoot and composite a bottle using natural light and one, small dimmable light that costs under $25.00.
+Natural light product photography can be challenging.
+This is because natural light is always changing and it can be tricky to control.
+In this post, I’m going to show you how to shoot and composite a bottle using natural light and one, small dimmable light that costs under $25.00.

 This post contains affiliate links.
 Read the affiliate disclosure.

 Natural Light Product Photography: How To Shoot A Bottle

 Shooting a bottle is a little different than other types of product photography, because you’re shooting glass and will need to focus on one part of the bottle at a time.
 After you’ve shot the different parts of the bottle, you will take the images and merge parts of them to create your final image.
 This technique is known as compositing and is a very cool editing technique to know in photography.
 We’ll cover this further into the post.

 Neewer CN-160 Light

 This little light is my secret weapon for shooting bottles.
 It helps me create that beautiful glow shining through the back of the bottle.
 You can really use any type of small light you want, but I use the Neewer CN-160.
 I highly recommend this light because it’s dimmable, so you can get the perfect glow.
 Did I mention it’s under $25?
 I also recommend using Kleenex to cover the grid pattern and to soften the light a bit.
 It’s a cheap light with a cheap modifier, but hey, it works!

 A tripod is a must-have when you’re shooting natural light product photography, especially when shooting glass or a bottle.
 This is because you will be shooting a variety of images with the camera and bottle staying in the exact same place.
 This is important to make compositing the images much easier during editing.
 If the camera or bottle move at all during the shoot process, it will make compositing the images very difficult.
 I use this Manfrotto Tripod for a lot of my shoots.